bhaskarakhil29/bhaskarakhil29/README.md

 - 👋 Hi, I’m @bhaskarakhil29
-- 👀 I’m interested in Scalable Systems and Complex micro front ends
+- 👀 I’m interested in learning about Scalable Systems and backend architectures.
-- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on React and related work
 - 📫 How to reach me : bhaskarakhil29@gmail.com

 <!---